 In addition, we’ve also added in other tutors’ contributions to this list!
 The following article was written by Imogen Van Der Meer, a VCE tutor who currently tutors with LearnMate.

 Are you struggling to figure out how to scrape those extra marks for VCE?
 Do you feel like you aren’t performing to your full potential?
 Well, here are 15 tricks that I used when I was studying my final year of high school to better my chances at getting a high ATAR.
 They worked for me, and I don’t see why they can’t work for you as well.
 Here they are:

-- Redo the things that you get wrong – for me, this was about 10 questions on every single Maths Methods test I did.
-Like I said, I couldn’t stand Methods, and found it extremely difficult to understand.
+Redo the things that you get wrong – for me, this was about 10 questions on every single Maths Methods test I did.
+As I said, I couldn’t stand Methods and found it extremely difficult to understand.
 I could’ve looked at my test scores and thought, at least I passed, but instead I looked at every mistake I made and tried to work out what I did wrong.
-Long story short, I went from having to re-sit a SAC I initially failed, to getting a respectable 36 in the final exam.
+Long story short, I went from having to re-sit a SAC I initially failed, to get a respectable 36 in the final exam.
 But that wouldn’t have happened if I ignored the mistakes I was making.

 Take notes in EVERY class – I always had a pen and paper (or word document and keyboard) in front of me at school.
 This is particularly helpful in English or other Humanities subjects, where the teacher tends to waffle on about the studied texts or theories.
 But I also found it beneficial in my science and math classes.
 Sometimes I’d be going through practice questions and think, I swear I’ve heard that term before.
 Then I’d just flick through my notebook and sure enough, there’s the answer to the question.
 And really, what’s the harm in taking notes?
 You have to sit and look at the teacher regardless; might as well pay attention.